Dog Lifestyle5 min read

 2. Hot Dog Costume

 Your dog dressed as a hot dog.
 It never stops being funny.
-The bun-shaped body piece slides on easily and most dogs tolerate it well because it does not cover the legs or face.
+The bun-shaped body piece slides right over the back.
+Most dogs tolerate it well (even the picky ones) because it doesn't cover their legs or face.
+I prefer this to the Rubie's brand version, which tends to slide sideways.

 Buy the Hot Dog Costume on Amazon